Hyundai Kona Electric review

-The Hyundai Kona Electric offers punchy performance, a raised driving position and lots of equipment, but there are more spacious EV alternatives.
+The Hyundai Kona Electric has a good range, a raised driving position and lots of equipment, but there are more spacious EV alternatives.

 - 1. Tell us what you want from a car